stevieb9/bit-manip/examples/register_scenario.md

     # data

-    # (note no MSB param.
+    # (note no LSB param.
 We're reading from bit 7 through to 0)
     # since we readily know the data value in decimal (186), we don't need
     # to worry about the binary representation